AIStorageDepot

 You need two things:

 • A free AIStorageDepot account — no credit card.
+Sign up with email and password, or with Google or Microsoft.

 • An AI tool that speaks MCP — Claude Desktop, Cursor, VS Code, Claude Code, Cline, Windsurf, or Codex.